pathfinder-for-autonomous-navigation/FlightSoftware/README.md

 interaction methods/behavior will be tested with psim testing.

-Take note to make sure that the actual unit test scripts are also conditionally compiled so tha they work in hootl and hitl testing.
+Take note to make sure that the actual unit test scripts are also conditionally compiled so that they work in hootl and hitl testing.